-A particular area of development focus from 2010 through to 2012 is our auditors' understanding of, and expertise in, the changed audit requirements in the Auditor-General's revised auditing standard about reporting the performance of public entities.
+A particular area of development focus from 2010 through to 2013 is our auditors' understanding of, and expertise in, the changed audit requirements in the Auditor-General's revised auditing standard about service performance reporting by public entities.
 It is critical not only that entities are assessed appropriately according to the standard, but also that these assessments are consistent throughout the public sector.